ambar-ashish/interview-prep/system-design/High Level Design/Fundamentals/Basics.md

 -->

 DNS:
+The process of DNS resolution involves converting a hostname (such as www.example.com) into a computer-friendly IP address (such as 192.168.1.1).
+An IP address is given to each device on the Internet, and that address is necessary to find the appropriate Internet device - like a street address is used to find a particular home.
+When a user wants to load a webpage, a translation must occur between what a user types into their web browser (example.com) and the machine-friendly address necessary to locate the example.com webpage.

 HTTP:
 way to send info to server.
 It sends a bunch of bytes in packets.
 The request will contain the client IP address as well.
 The server then can use this client address to send back the response.